JakobDev/minecraft-launcher-lib/doc/introduction.rst

 - minecraft-launcher-lib should stay backwards compatible.
 This is not always possible because of changes on the side of Mojang/Microsoft e.g. the switch from Mojang to Microsoft accounts, but if minecraft-launcher-lib is not forced, it should never break backwards compatibility.
 A program that is written using an older version should also work on the latest version without changes.
   To ensure this, minecraft-launcher-lib has a test coverage of over 95%.
-- minecraft-laucnher-lib is fully static typed.
+- minecraft-launcher-lib is fully static typed.
 It helps you develop with an IDE and you can use type checkers like `mypy <https://www.mypy-lang.org/>`_.

 -------------------------
 Getting Started